-Going back to our problem as we are standing in Humpback Gap: you could say "Find Humpback Gap, which is on the crest of the Blue Ridge in the NE cornerof grid 249 Alpha.
-It's on the 73° radial off the Montebello VOR."
+Going back to our problem as we are standing in Humpback Gap; you could say "Find Humpback Gap, which is on the crest of the Blue Ridge in the NE cornerof grid 249 Alpha.
+It's on the 730 radial off the Montebello VOR."
 Can you confirm this?
-Try a problem yourself: describe to a pilot how to find the south end of Pine Ridge.
-(Answer at the bottom of the page.)
+Try a problem yourself: describe to a pilot 9))))))